YottaDB/YDBDoc/ProgGuide/utility.rst

 * expr1 coerced to an intexpr specifies a PID such that the function returns the next PID after expr1 of a process that has opted in to be monitored and which has recorded statistics in any region(s) specified by expr3 from the global directory specified by expr2, or the empty string if expr1 is the last PID.
 A value of the empty string ("") for expr1 returns the first monitored PID meeting the specifications in expr2 and expr3.
 * expr2 specifies a global directory file name (producing a ZGBLDIRACC error if such a global directory is not accessible); if unspecified or the empty string, the utility defaults this value to the $ZGBLDIR of the invoking process.
 * expr3 evaluates to the name of a region (producing a NOREGION error if no such region exists in the global directory specified by expr2); of expr3 is unspecified, or the string "*", the function returns the PID for the next process after expr1 for any region of the global directory specified by expr2.
-* Applications should not rely on YottaDB/GT.M returning the PIDs in a sorted or other predictable order: the order in which PIDs are returned is at the discretion of the implementation, and may change from release to release.
+* Applications should not rely on YottaDB returning the PIDs in a sorted or other predictable order: the order in which PIDs are returned is at the discretion of the implementation, and may change from release to release.

 The low level API implemented by $$SHOW^%YGBLSTAT(glvn[,strexp]) reports raw statistics of a process and has arguments as follows: